College basketball: WNCC women's team gets road victory over Lamar Community College

 LAMAR, Colo. — The Western Nebraska Community College men’s basketball team were outscored 8-0 in the final 85 seconds.

 The loss drops the Cougars to 11-9 on the season and 2-2 in conference play.
-Lamar goes to 6-12 on the season and are also 2-2 in the conference along with Northeastern Junior College.
+Lamar goes to 6-12 on the season and is 2-2 in the conference along with Northeastern Junior College.

-WNCC will look to get back on the winning track on Thursday when they host North Platte at Cougar Palace in a key sub-region contest.
-Tip-off is slated for 6 p.m.
+WNCC will look to get back on the winning track Thursday when they host North Platte at Cougar Palace in a key subregion contest.
+Tipoff is slated for 6 p.m.

 WNCC was in striking distance with 1:25 to play as Thorpe made 5-of-6 free throws to make it 70-69.
 That was all the scoring WNCC would get as Lamar scored the final eight points for the win.